renpy/renpy/sphinx/source/config.rst

     A list of functions that are called (with no arguments) when a load occurs.

+    If these callbacks change data (for example, migrating data from an old version of the game), :func:`renpy.block_rollback` should be called to prevent the player from rolling back and reverting the changes.

 .. var:: config.after_replay_callback = None

     If not None, a function that is called with no arguments after a